Students Return To School In Baltimore City, Baltimore County and Howard County

 According to the City Schools’ CEO Sonja Santelises, nearly all the district’s principals and 85 percent of teachers are vaccinated.

-Although today marks the return to the classroom here in the city, more than 20 schools are dismissing students Monday afternoon due to a lack of air conditioning.
-And school districts across Maryland report a bus driver shortage, affecting several routes.READ MORE: WATCH LIVE: Carl Snowden, Civil Rights Leaders Make Announcement In Ocean City
+Although today marks the return to the classroom here in the city, more than 20 schools were dismissed early Monday afternoon due to a lack of air conditioning.
+And school districts across Maryland report a bus driver shortage, affecting several routes.READ MORE: Vegan Ice Cream Shop Cajou Creamery Opens In Downtown Baltimore

 Santelises cited masking guidelines and improved air filtration as other reasons she believes they’re ready for the return to the classroom.